 However, the part of the customer journey we are talking about here is far earlier than this, before they add items to shopping carts.
 It’s when a visitor is searching through and browsing your website, looking for and viewing product pages.

 What are Browse Abandonment Emails?

 So, what are they?
 Browse abandonment emails use technology that tracks the browsing of a website’s visitors.
 This then enables an automated email to be sent to the visitor that includes custom content based on their browsing behavior.

 Engaging with a visitor at this stage of the customer journey allows a relationship to be established sooner, as well as impressing the visitors by knowing what their interests are.

 It’s all about keeping those window shoppers involved with your products, aiming to take them back to your website.
 Returning visitors will continue browsing the website, maybe add items to a shopping cart and finally, complete a purchase.

 What do Browse Abandonment Emails Look Like?

 They can show specific products that they have been looking at.
 This work in a similar way to cart abandonment emails, the difference is that customers don’t have to put items in their baskets first.

 If a visitor is looking at a product and then leaves the site, a gentle reminder may be all they need to finalise their purchase.

-Segmentation can also be used to send emails with suggest products based purely on a visitor’s browse history, gender, the value of items viewed, and new vs existing customers (as in the example below).
+Segmentation can also be used to send emails which suggest products based purely on a visitor’s browse history, gender, the value of items viewed, and new vs existing customers (as in the example below).

 This level of dynamic content is the future of email marketing, with one of our clients use of dynamic segmentation, leading to a 13% increase in online sales!